 Previous research has found relationships between head trauma and decreased pain thresholds and increased sensitivity to pain.
 This study aims to investigate potential relationships between head traumas and the development of chronic post-surgical pain (CPSP), and if altered pain thresholds may play a role in these relationships.
 100 individuals were included in this sample.
 Heat and pressure pain sensitivity were measured.
 Head trauma was related to CPSP endorsement, but not experimental pain data.

-PARENTIFICATION AND RECALLED CHILDHOOD ANXIETY: ATTACHMENT STYLE, BIRTH ORDER, AND PARENTAL EXPECTATIONS moderating effect on attachment style and parentification, and the moderating effect of both birth order and attachment style on the relationship between parentification and recalled childhood anxiety.
+PARENTIFICATION AND RECALLED CHILDHOOD ANXIETY: ATTACHMENT STYLE, BIRTH ORDER, AND PARENTAL EXPECTATIONS

 SOPHIA FARIAS (SOUTHERN CONNECTICUT STATE UNIVERSITY), GIULIANA ROBLES (SOUTHERN CONNECTICUT STATE UNIVERSITY), CHRISTOPHER BUDNICK (SOUTHERN CONNECTICUT STATE UNIVERSITY)